RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 operator](https://www.tidyverse.org/blog/2023/04/base-vs-magrittr-pipe/#pipes),
 `|>`, when it improves readability.

-MLi: We need to identify what is really necessary vs recommended.
-People can still use macpan2 without pipes right?
+==MLi: We need to identify what is really necessary vs recommended.
+People can still use macpan2 without pipes right?==

 ### Dependencies